CASE FILE #BLPD-1887-08-01-001

 OFFICIAL BRIEFING (FACT-BASED)

-The Kelly Family, a group of serial killers, operated between August and December 1887 in the Oklahoma Panhandle, specifically near Oak City.
-The family, consisting of William Kelly (55), his wife Kate, son Bill (20), and daughter Kit (18), is believed to have murdered at least 11 wealthy travelers who visited their tavern.
-Their crimes came to light when a traveler named S. T. Gregg discovered decomposing bodies in a hidden cellar beneath the tavern in December 1887, prompting an investigation.
-On January 4, 1888, a posse of vigilantes tracked down the family; William confessed to the murders before being hanged, while Kate died from a fall, and Bill and Kit were also executed by the posse.
-The case remains notable for its brutality and the swift justice meted out by the community.
+The Kelly Family, a group of American serial killers, operated between August and December 1887 near Oak City in "No Man's Land," now part of the Oklahoma Panhandle.
+The family, consisting of William Kelly (55), his wife Kate, son Bill (20), and daughter Kit (18), is believed to have murdered 11 wealthy travelers, similar to the infamous Bloody Benders.
+Their crimes were uncovered in December 1887 when a traveler, S. T. Gregg, discovered decomposing bodies in a hidden cellar beneath their tavern, prompting authorities to investigate further.
+The family fled but was tracked down and confronted by a vigilante posse on January 4, 1888; William confessed to the murders before being hanged, while Bill and Kit were also executed, and Kate died from a fall.
+The case remains a chilling example of familial crime in American history, with no formal convictions due to the extrajudicial nature of their deaths.

 COMMUNITY INTELLIGENCE (THEORY-BASED)